-In 1998 Alpert joined the board of editors at Scientific American, where he edited feature articles for the magazine and wrote a column on exotic gadgets.
+In 1998 Alpert joined the board of editors at Scientific American, where he edited feature articles for the magazine and wrote a column on exotic high-tech gadgets.
 With his love for science reawakened, he wrote his first novel, Final Theory, about Albert Einstein and the historic quest for the holy grail of physics, the Theory of Everything.
 Published by Touchstone in 2008, Final Theory was hailed as one of the best thrillers of the year by Booklist, Borders and the American Booksellers Association.
 Foreign rights to the novel were sold in more than twenty languages, and the movie rights were acquired by Radar Pictures, a Los Angeles production company.
 Alpert continued the saga of the Theory of Everything in his second book, The Omega Theory, a gripping story about religious fanatics who try to trigger Doomsday by altering the laws of quantum physics.
 His next thriller, Extinction, focused on brain-computer interfaces and a collective intelligence that decides to exterminate the human race.
 His latest novel, The Furies, tells the story of an ancient clan who share a genetic mutation so shocking that its discovery could change the course of history.
 And his first Young Adult novel, The Six, is about six dying teenagers whose lives are “saved” when their minds are downloaded into U.S. Army robots.

 Alpert lives in Manhattan with his wife and two children.
 He's a proud member of Scientific American's softball team, the Big Bangers.